letsencrypt/cp-cps/CP.md

 ### 3.2.3 Authentication of individual identity

-If an Applicant subject to this Section 3.2.3 is a natural person, then the CA SHALL verify the Applicant’s name, Applicant’s address, and the authenticity of the certificate request.
+If an Applicant subject to this [Section 3.2.3](#323-authentication-of-individual-identity) is a natural person, then the CA SHALL verify the Applicant's name, Applicant's address, and the authenticity of the certificate request.

-The CA SHALL verify the Applicant’s name using a legible copy, which discernibly shows the Applicant’s face, of at least one currently valid government-issued photo ID (passport, drivers license, military ID, national ID, or equivalent document type).
+The CA SHALL verify the Applicant's name using a legible copy, which discernibly shows the Applicant's face, of at least one currently valid government-issued photo ID (passport, drivers license, military ID, national ID, or equivalent document type).
 The CA SHALL inspect the copy for any indication of alteration or falsification.

-The CA SHALL verify the Applicant’s address using a form of identification that the CA determines to be reliable, such as a government ID, utility bill, or bank or credit card statement.
-The CA MAY rely on the same government-issued ID that was used to verify the Applicant’s name.
+The CA SHALL verify the Applicant's address using a form of identification that the CA determines to be reliable, such as a government ID, utility bill, or bank or credit card statement.
+The CA MAY rely on the same government-issued ID that was used to verify the Applicant's name.

 The CA SHALL verify the certificate request with the Applicant using a Reliable Method of Communication.